jenkinsci/multi-branch-project-plugin/README.md

 Jenkins interface on the "advanced" tab in the plugin update center to get the newest/unreleased code.

-The project type will appear in the list on the "New Job" page.
+The project types will appear in the list on the "New Job" page.
 When configuring the project, the SCM portion will be different.
 This section tells the project how to find branches to create sub-projects for.
 Just about everything else should look like a normal free-style project and will be